uma1966/IntroDescriptiveStatistics/README.md

 # IntroDescriptiveStatistics
-Udacity course Introduction into Descriptive Statistics
+Udacity course Introduction into Descriptive Statistics.

+Some course remarks (in German) can be found in file [NOTES.md].